 what can be done to treat gum disease?

 We believe that the daily treatment and removal of oral bacteria and plaque are both key strategies to maintaining a healthy mouth.
 Dr. Neely and her team will help you find the right “tools” to help combat periodontal disease in your mouth.
 We do not nag “FLOSS FLOSS FLOSS” if that does not work for you.
-If it doesn’t work for you at home, we realize you won’t do it.
-40% of the tooth is in between the teeth, and Dr. Neely & Eryn the Hygienist, want to help you get to those areas.
-(HOME CARE VIDEOS)
+40% of the tooth is in between the teeth, and Dr. Neely, & Eryn the Hygienist, want to help you get to those areas.
+Watch the home care videos below for more information.

 - Healthy Gums, Stained Teeth